Samikshadasgaonkar/fnp_sales_analysis_excel/README.md

 # Fnp Sales Analysis (Interactive Dashboard Creation using MS Excel)

 ## Short Summary
 Ferns and Petals is the online gifting company where you can order something for your friends and family.
+The fnp wants to analyze their sales performance so that the stakeholders can understand theie customers and grow more in future.

+##Table of Contents
+- <a href = "Overview">Overview</a>

+## Overview
 This project evaluates in depth analysis of Ferns and Petals(fnp) orders dataset , highlighing sales performance , customer behaviour & delivery patterns

 ## Data used
 - <a href = "https://github.com/Samikshadasgaonkar/fnp_sales_analysis_excel/blob/main/customers.csv">Customers.csv</a>